uPlexa/xmrig-upx-deprecated/README.md

 ## Common Issues
 ### HUGE PAGES unavailable
 * Run XMRig as Administrator.
-* Since version 0.8.0 XMRig automatically enables SeLockMemoryPrivilege for current user, but reboot or sign out still required.
-[Manual instruction](https://msdn.microsoft.com/en-gb/library/ms190730.aspx).

 ## Other information
 * No HTTP support, only stratum protocol support.
-* Default donation 5% (5 minutes in 100 minutes) can be reduced to 1% via option `donate-level`.

-### CPU mining performance
-* **Intel i7-7700** - 307 H/s (4 threads)
-* **AMD Ryzen 7 1700X** - 560 H/s (8 threads)

-Please note performance is highly dependent on system load.
-The numbers above are obtained on an idle system.
-Tasks heavily using a processor cache, such as video playback, can greatly degrade hashrate.
-Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 2 MB of cache.

 ### Maximum performance checklist
 * Idle operating system.